What Becomes Of The Broken Hearted?

-(CBS4) -It was a helicopter ride I will never forget, or remember.
-After a massive heart attack and several cardiac arrests, my heart was barely pumping any blood, and without some extraordinary measures, I would die.
+(CBS4) – It was a helicopter ride I will never forget, or remember.
+After a massive heart attack and several cardiac arrests in June, my heart was barely pumping any blood, and without some extraordinary measures, I would die.

 I went straight from the landing pad to surgery, where doctors hooked me up to a machine called ECMO, or ExtraCorporeal Membrane Oxygenation.
 As a physician, I had heard of it, but knew next to nothing about it.